KellenSmith/TaskMaster/README.md

 ## Further plans in order of priority

 - ~~Enable eventHosts to manually add participants and reserves~~
-- Add configurable locations with properties like address, accessibility info, max capacity which can be chosen by eventHosts
+- ~~Add configurable locations with properties like address, accessibility info, max capacity which can be chosen by eventHosts~~
+- Ditch the task phase property and sort by start/end dates instead
+- Skill badges for members mapped to tasks such that an event host can limit who can be assigned to which tasks.
 - Add instructions for eventHosts on how to set up and manage their events or require admins to approve events before publishing
-- Ditch the task phase property and sort by start/end dates instead
 - Ability to translate texts and labels for menu, event descriptions etc.
-- Skill badges for members mapped to tasks such that an event host can limit who can be assigned to which tasks.
 - Buttons to message the assignee and reviewer of a task
 - Event tags (munch/playparty/section etc...)
 - A year wheel for admins showing planning times and current and upcoming events
 - Enable task assignees to submit receipts
-- Solidarity and community funded event tickets - one bought solidarity ticket funds another ticket for someone else
+- Solidarity and community funded event tickets - one bought solidarity ticket funds a ticket for someone else
 - Upload images for events/products/texts
 - Merch store